-The endurance of the air vehicle is more than 40 hours and the cruise speed is over 70kt.
+The endurance of the air vehicle is more than 40h and the cruise speed is more than 70kt.
 The air vehicle is equipped with UHF and VHF radio relay links, a C-band line-of-sight data link which has a range of 150nm and UHF and Ku-band satellite data links.

 The surveillance and reconnaissance payload capacity is 450lb and the vehicle carries electro-optical and infrared cameras and a synthetic aperture radar.
 The two-colour DLTV television is equipped with a variable zoom and 955mm Spotter.
-The high resolution FLIR has six fields of view, 19mm to 560mm.
+The high-resolution FLIR has six fields of view, ranging between 19mm and 560mm.

 The Northrop Grumman TESAR synthetic aperture radar is fitted on the MQ-1 and provides all-weather surveillance capability, has a resolution of 1ft.
 Other payload options, which can be selected to meet mission requirements, include a laser designator and rangefinder, electronic support and countermeasures and a moving target indicator (MTI).

 The USAF equipped a number of MQ-1 and MQ-9 Predators with a version of the Northrop Grumman airborne signals intelligence payload (ASIP) in 2010.
 Northrop Grumman was awarded a contract for the development and flight testing of the system on an MQ-1 in April 2008.
 ASIP has also been tested on the U-2 reconnaissance aircraft and fitted on the RQ-4 Global Hawk.